-Shadowrun is a noir cyberpunk adventure, based off of the novel Never Deal with a Dragon by Robert N. Charrette.
+Shadowrun is a noir cyberpunk RPG, based off of the novel Never Deal with a Dragon by Robert N. Charrette.
 Other aspects of the game are inspired by William Gibson's Neuromancer and Blade Runner.
 Shadowrun deals with concepts such as monopolized corporations, a large interconnected cyber world, the reawakening of magic in a technologically advanced society, and biomechanics body augmentation in a dystopian setting.

 The Super Nintendo Entertainment System version of Shadowrun was released on November 1, 1993.
 Developed by Beam Software and published by Data East, the game is entirely different from its Sega Genesis and Sega CD counterparts of the same name.
 All three are based on the pen-and-paper role-playing game, released by FASA.
 This version of the game was fairly well-received critically, but did not sell well enough to reflect this.

 Several beta versions of Shadowrun exist, and ROM images of them are available on the internet (something that is fairly uncommon for a game of the time).
 These beta versions reflect a much more uncensored version of Shadowrun, with sexually suggestive lines, violently suggestive lines, and alcoholic references (replaced with "iced tea" in the actual game).
 Interestingly enough, the Japanese version of the game actually uses the same script, but subtitles the game in Japanese.

 Shadowrun is a blend of several different genres.
 At its core, it is an isometric action role-playing game, with elements of point-and-click adventure.
 In order to do any action in the game, the player must move the cursor to do this (e.g. aiming a gun at an enemy and firing, selecting items, opening doors, talking to non-player characters, etc).